danielhrisca/asammdf/doc/intro.rst

 other optional dependencies

 * PySide6 : for GUI tool
-* pyqtgraph : for GUI tool and Signal plotting (preferably the latest develop branch code)
+* pyqtgraph : for GUI tool and Signal plotting
 * matplotlib : as fallback for Signal plotting
 * faust-cchardet : to detect non-standard Unicode encodings
 * chardet : to detect non-standard Unicode encodings